 - Talk you through how a judge would approach your circumstances in court, should you need to go down this route.

 - Cover all the issues to ensure that the agreement you reach provides a solid framework for you and your family in the years to come.

 You don’t have to deal with these issues alone.
-To obtain child custody advice, you can arrange your free initial assessment with us today.
-Please call us on 01995 505406 (International callers +44 1992 505 406), complete a Free Online Enquiry or email firstname.lastname@example.org.
+To obtain child custody advice, you can arrange your free initial discussion with us today.
+Please call us on 01995 505406 (International callers +44 1992 505 406), complete our Online Enquiry Form or email email@example.com.